uilnauyis/gentrack-exercise-csharp/README.md

 ## What I have done
 I implemented the program and added a single test case to verify that the ouput is exactly the same as reference files.

-## What to do next if given more time
+## What haven't been done and could be done next if given more time
 1. Improve test coverage, including
    * Test the code with much larger xml files.
 I have consider this, so I implemented the file reading using stream.
 Yet it still need more tests.
    * Test the code with data element that in incorrect path.
 For example, a 'CSVIntervalData' may not satisfy ' Transactions->Transaction->MeterDataNotification->CSVIntervalData' order.
 I work with this case using a stack to store the path.